CILS ‘UL recognized’ durable label range helps manufacturers meet UL compliance

 We fully understand UL labeling classifications and their relevance to specific customers’ component applications.
 Combining this knowledge with our expertise in durable label technology we have worked closely with UL to develop a brand new range of 30 blank, printable labels which carry PGJI2 and PGJI8 approval.

-We are now perfectly positioned to satisfy our customers’ requests for blank durable labels that are both fit for purpose and meet customers UL approval criteria.”
+We are now perfectly positioned to satisfy our customers’ requests for blank, pre-printed or printable durable labels that are both fit for purpose and meet customers UL approval criteria.”

 For more information click here.